Hair Transplant Repair

 The typical appearance of a native (non-transplanted) hairline is typically comprised of two rows of follicular units consisting of one single hair.
 Between the extraction and placement process, hairs are sorted and counted.
 If this step is skipped, and hairs are not properly selected before placement, it is highly likely that grafts containing 2 or 3 hairs will be erroneously placed in the hairline.
 This deviation will not result in a natural look.
 This issue is particularly more noticeable if the patient has coarse hair.

-The proper method of designing and creating a natural hairline is to transplant only grafts with single hair in the very front 0.5 to 1cm aspect.
-Singles are followed by grafts with 2 hairs to the rear then grafts with 3 and 4 hairs.
+The proper method of designing and creating a natural hairline is to transplant only grafts with a single hair in the very front 0.5 to 1cm aspect.
+Singles are followed by grafts with 2 hairs to the rear then grafts with 3 or 4 hairs.
 This natural order will give good density and bulk to the more posterior area, and beyond, while creating a natural transitional zone in the very front.

 - If the original transplanted hairline was placed too low, corrective measures would be necessary to remove any grafts having 2 or 3 hairs and replacing them with naturally occurring single hair grafts.